How to use the Digitised Collections

 Eg. The Baring Archive, Correspondence from Norberto de la Riestra to Barings, 25 September 1876 (HC 22.214.171.124)

-The download function on the website only allows you to download one image at a time.
-If you’d like to download multiple images from a box, we suggest using “Search through a box” and downloading the PDF.
+The download function on the website only allows you to download one file at a time.
+If you’d like to download multiple files please contact us.

 Can’t find what you’re looking for?

-- Try using a less specific search term, i.e. Bowden rather than Arthur Bowden Smith.
+- Try using a less specific search term.
+For example try Bowden rather than Arthur Bowden Smith.

 - Try using slightly different terms, for example, Argentina rather than Buenos Aires.